FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <b>Filelist: Show Breadcrumb (Address bar) in Filelist</b><br>
 Enable a BreadCrumb bar on top of the filelist.
 Allows for easier navigating.<br><br>
 <b>Filelist: Use ExifTool for unsupported file types.
 (Slower)</b><br>
-If you have set the <b>Details</b> of the filelist panel to any of the above options, GUI will show that info only for known filetypes.<br>
+If you have set the <b>Details</b> of the filelist panel to 'Camera settings', 'Location info' or 'About photo', GUI will show that info only for known filetypes.<br>
 If a file is not supported, or it does not contain the data, GUI will show 'File type unsupported'.<br>
 Generally speaking this works only for filetypes that have <b>IFD0, ExifIFD or XMP</b> groups. <br>
-Examples that work: Tiff based raw (PEF, NEF, CRW, CR2, DNG), Jpeg, and recently I added FujiFilm (RAF) and CR3.<br>
+Examples that work: Tiff based raw (PEF, NEF, CRW, CR2, DNG), Jpeg, and recently I added FujiFilm (RAF), CR3 and Google Pixel Pro 7.<br>
 Examples that do not work: PDF, MP4<br>
 Enabling this option will result in calling Exiftool to get the data.
 While this works, it will slow-down getting the filedetails considerably.
 It is thus not enabled by default.<br><br>
 <b>Hint pause timeout in Millisecs</b><br>